José de Madrazo: Biography

-He focused on religious and historical themes and, together with José Aparicio, helped to established a movement devoted to patriotic art.
+Madrazo focused on religious and historical themes and, together with José Aparicio, helped to establish a movement devoted to patriotic art.
 His later works were often criticized for being emotionally cold and excessively grandiloquent.

-The Madrazo family have been described as one of the most important painting dynasties in Spain, who literally dominated 19th-century painting in Spain.
+The Madrazo family have been described as one of the most important painting dynasties in 19th-century Spain.
 His sons were Federico de Madrazo, a painter; Luis de Madrazo, a painter; Pedro de Madrazo, an art critic and Juan de Madrazo, an architect; while his grandsons were Raimundo de Madrazo y Garreta, a painter and Ricardo de Madrazo, also a painter.
-His grand-daughter, Cecilia de Madrazo married the celebrated Orientalist artist, Mariano Fortuny.
+His granddaughter Cecilia de Madrazo married the celebrated artist Mariano Fortuny.